 Florida defamation law is not clear about who has the burden to prove or deny the false statements, whether the plaintiff or the defendant - a hotly contested issue that tends to confuse many judges in Florida.
 It can create uncertainty for those who have been slandered unless they hire a defamation attorney equipped to handle these types of cases.

 Defamation of character is wrong.
 It is unfortunate when someone makes a false statement against another that damages his or her reputation.
 It is essential to understand the main elements of defamation and how you can pursue a defamation of character lawsuit.

 In Florida, some elements of defamation must be proven in a defamation case:

 In Florida, you have two years to file a defamation lawsuit from the date the first defamatory statement was made or published.
 If the statement is repeated, copied or republished later on, the two-year clock won’t reset, and you can’t bring another lawsuit.
-However, there are many scenarios that mays serve to delay the start of the statute of limitations or pause it:
+However, there are many scenarios that may serve to delay the start of the statute of limitations or pause it:

 If you miss your deadline, you will not have a chance and lose your right since the court will dismiss your case.
 You should discuss your situation with an experienced defamation attorney, especially if your two-year deadline has passed.

 There are differences in the number of damages awarded in libel and slander cases.
 In a libel action, for example, the plaintiff is not required to prove financial damages.
-Damages to someone’s reputation are enough for.
+Damages to someone’s reputation are enough.
 In a slander action, a libelous publication is considered grave, unless it was not made public.
 The plaintiff must prove damage to his reputation and financial costs as well.